Life Insurance For Employees

 EXPERT TIP 🤓

-Types Of Group Life Schemes
+Types Of Employee Life Cover

-Registered
+Registered Schemes

 IMPORTANT NOTICE❗️

 The Lifetime Allowance was abolished by the government starting from April 6th 2023.
-It’s replaced by an Income Tax charge at the employee’s tax rate on the amount that exceeds the allowance.
+It’s been replaced by an Income Tax charge at the employee’s tax rate on the amount that exceeds the allowance.
 What this means is that the benefit amount will be treated as pension income.

 Current registered schemes can continue to use the same process for taxation.
 But HMRC will increase the marginal tax rate instead of the LTA charge.

-Excepted
+Excepted Schemes

 Excepted schemes are best suited to high earners and employees with significant pensions.